Idaho IOLTA Compliance: Trust Account Rules & Requirements

 How Disbo Keeps Your Idaho Firm IOLTA Compliant

-Disbo's rules engine applies Idaho's specific IOLTA requirements — including Idaho Rules of Professional Conduct Rule 1.15 — automatically to every trust account transaction.
+Disbo's rules engine applies Idaho's specific IOLTA requirements — including Idaho Rules of Professional Conduct 1.15; Idaho Bar Commission Rules Section XIII (Rules 1303–1309) — automatically to every trust account transaction.
 Stop managing compliance manually.
 Let Disbo enforce the rules so your team can focus on clients.

 Negative Balance Prevention